Micro and Macro Level Graph Modeling for Graph Variational Auto-Encoders: Data model and micro-macro objective

 An attributed graph is a pair $\G=(V,E)$ comprising a finite set of $\numnodes$ nodes and edges where each node is assigned an $\ndim$-dimensional attribute $\xinstance_{\unode}$.
 An attributed graph can be represented by an $\numnodes\times \numnodes$ adjacency matrix $\A$ with $\{0,1\}$ entries, together with an $\numnodes \times \ndim$ node feature matrix $\X$.
 Following \citet{DBLP:conf/nips/MaCX18}, we view the observed adjacency matrix as a sample from an underlying probabilistic adjacency matrix $\prob{\A}$ with $\prob{\A}_{\nodem,\noden} \in [0,1]$.
 The sampling distribution for independent edges is given by

 A \defterm{descriptor function} $\featureFunction$ maps an adjacency matrix $\A$ to a $\Featuredim$-dimensional \defterm{graph statistic} such that $\featureFunction(\A) \in \reals^{\Featuredim}$~\cite{o2021evaluation}.
+We use also matrices as graph statistics.
 We consider only descriptor functions that are permutation-equivariant~\cite[Ch.5]{hamilton2020graph}.
 A graph statistic represents a higher-order graph property.
 Examples include a node degree histogram or motif counts; for discussion and further examples see~\cite[Sec.2.1.2]{hamilton2020graph} and Section~\ref{sec:kernels} below.